FOSDEM/stands-website/content/stands/openharmony_project/_index.md

               With us at FOSDEM'21:SECO
             </span>
             <p class="text-dark">
-              Seco is an Italian group with a
+              SECO is an Italian group with a
               <strong
                 >leading global position in the sector of high technology</strong